What Happens Once My Application Is Completed

 Changes to the conditions of the authorisation

-You may remove uses from your product label via the commercial withdrawal procedure without the need to submit an application.
+You may remove uses from your product label without the need to submit an application.
+If you wish to have these uses removed from your authorisation you will need to submit an application in line with the commercial withdrawal procedure.
 Otherwise you can only market your product in line with the conditions specified on the authorisation (including any label amendments).
 These cannot be changed unless you submit a new application.
 Further information on how to change these conditions can be found in the checklists for the requirements for different types of applications.

 Meeting data requirements

-Any associated data requirements must be addressed by the data submission deadline specified on the authorisation.
+Any associated data requirements must be addressed by the data submission deadline or within 12 months of the expiry date specified on the authorisation.
 These data requirements may relate to either your product as a whole or to a use specified on the label.
-Suitable data and/or information must be submitted to address these requirements by the data submission deadline otherwise authorisation for your product, or the affected use, will be withdrawn.
+Suitable data and/or information must be submitted to address these requirements by the data submission deadline or within 12 months of the expiry date, otherwise authorisation for your product, or the affected use, will expire or be withdrawn.

 Renewals of active substance approval

-When an active substance has its approval renewed under Regulation (EC) 1107/2009, you will need to take action to renew your authorisations in accordance with Article 43 of the Regulation Data packages (or dossiers) previously submitted in support of these products need to be updated and an assessment carried out to the EC harmonised standards.
+When an active substance has its approval renewed under Regulation (EC) 1107, you will need to take action to renew your authorisations in accordance with Article 43 of the Regulation Data packages (or dossiers) previously submitted in support of these products.
+These need to be updated and an assessment carried out to the renewal end points and current guidance.